adriangonciarz/python-course/projects/mini_projects.md

 ### Project 3 - Cart Items
 Come up with an idea of a simple Product Cart for an online store.
 You should design two classes: `Cart` and `Product`.
+#### Product
 Product should have name (string) and price (float).
-#### Product
+#### Cart
 The initial state of the cart is empty.
 Max number of products in cart is 10.
-#### Cart
+Trying to add more than 10 items should throw error.
-One should be able to add an item to cart.
+One should be able to add an item to cart (single or multiple).
+One should be able to get all the names of items in cart.
+One should be able to apply a special discount to cart: -20% if they provide a code 'XYZ123'.
+If the code is invalid - an error should be raised.
 One should be able to get the total price of cart by calculating sum of all prices of items in cart.
-One should be able to get all the names of items in cart.
-One should be able to add a special discount to cart: -20% if they provide a code 'XYZ123'.
+Discount should be included if applied properly